Kitty Pryde: Return

 After the X-Men move to the island of Utopia, Magneto arrives on the island professing his desire to join and support the X-Men in their effort to unite the world's remaining mutants.
 The X-Men reluctantly let him stay, remaining wary of him despite his efforts to gain their trust.
 In a final bid to gain their trust, Magneto focuses his powers, attempting to divert the interstellar path of the metal bullet Kitty is trapped in and bring her home to Earth.
 Meanwhile, inside the bullet, Kitty is revealed to still be alive.
 Unbeknownst to the others, Magneto had encountered the bullet earlier while attempting to regain his powers with the High Evolutionary and surmised that Kitty was inside.
 Despite this and the High Evolutionary's apparent ability to retrieve the bullet and Kitty, Magneto chose to focus on regaining his powers, secretly keeping tabs on the bullet until his decision to draw it back to Earth.
 During her time trapped inside the bullet, Kitty keeps herself and the bullet phased to avoid collisions with any inhabited objects in its path.

 Magneto brings Kitty Pryde safely down to Earth by cracking the bullet in two and levitating Kitty to the ground.
 When she and Colossus try to touch, it is revealed that she is trapped in her intangible form, unable to speak, and the X-Men place her in a protective chamber similar to the one used for her following the events of the Mutant Massacre.
 How Kitty survived her time in the bullet is unclear to the X-Men's science team, where the X-Men discover that all her bodily functions halted.
 An analysis by Kavita Rao hypothesizes that Kitty created an intense muscle memory to keep herself and the bullet phased and has "forgotten" how to un-phase.

 During a conversation with Colossus, with Emma Frost acting as the psi-conduit, Kitty picks up Emma's stray thoughts on killing the captive Sebastian Shaw, to prevent Namor from discovering she previously lied to him.
 While disgusted at Emma's intentions, Kitty offers a compromise.
 Due to her current ghost state, she is the perfect tool for making Shaw disappear.

 In a storyline in Uncanny X-Men, the Breakworlders make their way to Earth.
-During the conflict between the Breakworlder Kr'uun and the X-Men, Kitty is slain and resurrected by Kr'uun's mate in an alien ritual, which results in her powers returning to normal.
+During the conflict between the Breakworlder Kr'uun and the X-Men, Kitty is killed and resurrected by Kr'uun's mate in an alien ritual, which results in her powers returning to normal.